-- (a) An employee will be granted pregnancy or parental leave as specified in the Employment Standards Act.
+(a) An employee will be granted maternity or parental leave as specified in the Employment Standards Act.
 The length of leave may be extended by mutual agreement with consideration of the needs of the employee.
-Extensions shall not be unreasonably withheld. - (b) Where both parents are employees of the College, the employees shall determine how the parental leave shall be divided between them. - (c) A written request must be made at least six (6) weeks prior to the proposed leave commencement date for leave under either 19.1(a) or (b). - (d) The College agrees to maintain the employee's health and welfare coverage and to pay the College's share of the premiums, to a maximum of eighteen (18) weeks.
-The employee shall pay their share of the premiums to the College for transmission to the Carrier. - (e) An employee who is on maternity or parental leave shall accrue seniority.
+Extensions shall not be unreasonably withheld.

+(b) A written request must be made at least four weeks prior to the proposed leave commencement date for leave under 19.1(a).

+(c) An employee who is on maternity or parental leave shall accrue seniority.